mtybadger/parameter-golf/records/track_non_record_16mb/2026-03-25-MaskedDiffusion/README.md

 This is a non-record submission that replaces the autoregressive `train_gpt.py` baseline with a masked diffusion language model implemented in`train_mdlm.py`.
 The MDLM is from ["Simple and Effective Masked Diffusion Language Models"](https://arxiv.org/pdf/2406.07524), and the code inspired by ["that paper's repo"](https://github.com/kuleshov-group/mdlm)

-The model keeps much of the original training harness and systems stack from the original baseline, but swaps the causal next-token objective for a bidirectional masked denoising objective with sigma conditioning and iterative sampling.
+The model keeps much of the original training stack from the original baseline, but swaps the causal next-token objective for a bidirectional masked denoising objective with iterative sampling.
+Since the addition of conditioning weights pushes us over the 16MB limit, I adopt the common int6+int8 mixed quantization, zstd-22 compression strategy from (#)

 ## Config
 - Tokenizer/data: reuses FineWeb SP-1024, one extra \[MASK\] token added for 1025 vocab size